Gemini Division

-Gemini Division is an American science fiction series of five- to seven-minute long episodes created by Electric Farm Entertainment which went into production in March 2008.
+Gemini Division is an American science fiction web series consisting of five- to seven-minute episodes.
+Created by Electric Farm Entertainment, it went into production in March 2008.
 Based on an original story by Brent Friedman the online series was developed by Joshua Stern.
 The show currently airs on NBC.com as part of their online content lineup.
 The series began August 18, 2008.
 The series stars Rosario Dawson, who worked with Electric Farm Entertainment on the Webby nominated cult internet series Afterworld.
 J Alex Reed and Duane Loose will be showrunners, while Brent Friedman and Stan Rowgow serve as executive producers.
 The writing staff includes Brent Friedman, Andy Black, Lawrence Frank, and Jacqui Zambrano.
 Stan Rogow is also credited as Director and is presumed to direct a number of the episodes with the rest being directed by Neal Israel.
 Web content development is being managed by producers Ben Raab and Deric Hugues web content producers.